YuliaPelia/timer/README.md

 # timer

-id - timer
+id - timer;
-deadline - final time
+deadline - final time;
 1. I am creating a function that will allocate the difference between the deadline (end date) and the present time, the function will accept the end time
 Data.parse - turns a string into a number, in it we will get the number of milliseconds that will be in our final time,